 The 3.25 MW Dryden Hydro Facility consists of three hydro generating stations.
 The Wainwright hydro generating station was built in 1922 on the Wabigoon River in Dryden, Ontario.
 The Eagle River hydro generating station was built in 1928 at the outlet of Eagle Lake about 30 kilometres west of Dryden.
 The McKenzie Falls hydro generating station was built in 1938 on the Eagle River two kilometres downstream of the Eagle River generating station.
-Power produced from the Dryden Hydro Facility is sold to the OEFC under a 30-year PPA dated October 23, 1990 pursuant to which the OEFC has committed to purchase all electricity produced by the Dryden Hydro Facility at contracted rates (subject to certain escalation provisions).
-On September 30, 2019, MPT Hydro LP entered into new 20-year PPAs with the IESO for all of the power produced from the Dryden Hydro facility, effective as of November 1, 2020.
+The electrical power generated by the facilities is sold to IESO under two HCI Contracts with 20-year terms expiring in 2040.